 Take the following example where we've outlined a process in a BPMN diagram to send an email.
 Don't worry too much about the symbols as we'll get to that shortly.
 For now, recognize the start and end of the process, comprised of entering a message, and sending the email.

-BPMN offers control and visibility over your critical business processes.
+BPMN offers control and visibility over your critical business processes in a way that is understandable for both experienced engineers and business stakeholders.
 The workflow engine orchestrates processes that span across a wide variety of elements, including APIs, microservices, business decisions and rules, human work, IoT devices, RPA bots, and more.

 Getting started with BPMN